isidorostsa/Thesis/Thesis/Structure.md

 1. Introduction
 	- Infra depends on C++, but C++ needs to be safer
 2. Background and Related work
-	- What is Memory Safety
+	- What is programming language Safety
-	- How can we achieve it
-		- What is being done on that front
+	- Existing solutions
+		- Constraint of solutions
+			- Cannot rewrite billions of LoC
+		- Current solutions
 			- Profiles
 			- Contracts
 			- Static/Runtime analysis